 The following table then summarizes player's i regret of choosing s_i , where for each strategy of player i we list a strategy of player -i for which player's i regret is maximal:

 strategy relevant strategy regret

 of player i of player $-i$ of player i

 96 100 3

 98 97 3

 99 98 3

 100 99 3

 So each strategy of player i different from 97 has regret 3, while 97 has regret 2.
 This means that the second round of elimination of the strategies that do not achieve regret minimization yields a game in which each player has just one strategy, namely 97.

-Recall again that the unique Nash equilibrium in the Traveller's Dilemma game is (2,2).
-So the iterated regret minimization yields here a radically different outcome than the analysis based on Nash equilibria.
+Recall again that the unique Nash equilibrium in the Traveler's Dilemma game is (2,2).
+So the iterated regret minimization yields here a radically

+different outcome than the analysis based on Nash equilibria.
 Interestingly, this outcome, (97,97), has been confirmed by empirical studies.

-We conclude this section by showing that iterated regret minimization is not order independent.
-To this end consider the following game:
+Exercise 18 Show that regret minimization as a strategy elimination procedure is not order independent.

-$$\begin{array}{c|cc}

-& L & R \\

-T & 2,1 & 0,3 \\

-B & 0,2 & 1,1

-\end{array}$$

-The corresponding regret-recording game, together with the recording of the outcomes of the functions $regret_1$ and $regret_2$ is as follows:
+Hint.
+Consider the game

-L R $regret_1$
+L R

+Т 2, 1 0,3

-T 0, 2 1,0 1
+В 0, 2 1, 1

-B 2,0 0, 1 2

-$regret_2$ 2 1

-This shows that (T, R) is the unique pair of regret minimization strategies in the original game.
-So by removing from the original game the strategies B and L that do not achieve regret minimization we reduce it to

-$$T \quad \boxed{0,3}$$

-On the other hand, if we initially only remove strategy L, then we obtain the game

-$$\begin{array}{c|c}

-R \\

-T & 0,3 \\

-B & 1,1

-\end{array}$$

-Now the only strategy that does not achieve regret minimization is T. By removing it we obtain the game

-$$\begin{array}{c}

-R \\

-\hline

-1,1

-\end{array}$$

-5.2 Security strategies
+8.2 Security strategies

 Consider the following game: